ajricks4/lending-club/README.md

 <img src="./images/loan_outcome_proportions.png"/>
 <br><br>
 We can see that the proportion of good loans on the platform has mostly increased over time, currently settling at ~92%.
-Applying this information to predictive analytics, we can see that simply picking every loan would lead to a high accuracy metric but we want to also avoid the troubled loans, leading to the idea that precision is a better metric to score our models.
+Applying this information to predictive analytics, we can see that simply picking every loan would lead to a high accuracy metric but we want to also avoid the troubled loans, las charge-offs will impair the return percentages of our predictions.

 #### Geographies